chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

 The purpose of the cellxgene schema is to support the construction of a data corpus that facilitates data integration across multiple tissues and experiments.
 This goal requires that we collect a standardized set of metadata about single cell datasets that are uploaded to the cellxgene data portal.
 To make this process easy to adhere to, we only require a few fields (detailed below) to support easy search and integration across datasets.
-These metadata are stored within the `anndata` object (in `adata.uns` and `adata.obs`).
+These metadata are stored within the `AnnData` object (in `adata.uns` and `adata.obs`).
 To access a more comprehensive decription about our schema requirements, you can refer to the [official schema definition](corpora_schema.md).

-In this section, we are covering 1) what metadata are required to adhere to the cellxgene schema and 2) the locations of these metadata in the `anndata` object.
+In this section, we are covering 1) what metadata are required to adhere to the cellxgene schema and 2) the locations of these metadata in the `AnnData` object.
 While it is possible to build an object that is acceptable by the cellxgene schema manually, in the [next section](#cellxgene-curation-tools), we will show you how to perform this curation with tools provided by the CZI curation team.

 #### Basic requirements ([expanded version](corpora_schema.md#basic-requirements))
 - **Unique observation identifiers:** Each observation (usually a cell) must have an id that is unique within the dataset.